dvudd/CI_PP2/README.md

 Once the site started to look like the wireframe layout, work began on the JavaScript where the main focus was on getting the basic gameplay to work, inspiration for the game rules came from [D&D BASIC RULES](https://media.wizards.com/2018/dnd/downloads/DnD_BasicRules_2018.pdf).
 To make sure the game mechanics worked as intended, work relied heavily on console logs to output what was happening under the hood.
 ![Console Outputs](readme-images/console.webp)
 ### Look and Feel
 To add visual feedback to the game, animations were created with tabletop cards in mind, but also how battles in old RPG's work.
-With this in mind and to save screen real estate, the card-flip animation was created, this creates a natural space where the d20 roll animation could be shown to the player.
+With this in mind and to save screen real estate, the card-flip animation was created, this created a natural space where the dice roll animation could be shown to the player.
 The damage animation was created to make the attack animation feel like it has impact.

 The visual theme of the cards continues in the theme of old-school RPGs where the graphical assets are pixelated and the reason why the retro-styled fonts (DotGothic16 and VT323) were selected.